airBaltic’s Free Starlink Wi-Fi Takes Flight On Airbus A220s

 airBaltic plans to equip its entire Airbus A220-300 fleet with SpaceX’s Starlink internet connectivity system.
-Not only is it great that the Riga-based carrier is introducing Wi-Fi, but it will even be offered complimentary.
-Connectivity will be available gate-to-gate, with no login even required — you’ll just be able to connect to the network and start browsing.
+Not only is it great that the Riga-based carrier is introducing Wi-Fi, but it’s even being offered on a complimentary basis.
+The connection is available gate-to-gate, with no login even required — you can just connect to the network and start browsing.

-Starlink provides high-speed, low-latency broadband internet in over 90 countries and counting, and started being offered on select commercial aircraft as of 2022.
+Starlink provides high-speed, low-latency broadband internet in around 120 countries (and counting), and started being offered on select commercial aircraft as of 2022.
 Because satellites are positioned in low-earth orbit at an altitude of 550km (over 65 times closer than conventional geostationary satellites), Starlink has significantly lower latency and higher transmission speeds for its end users.

 Starlink can deliver up to 350 Mbps to aircraft, and with latency as low as 20 ms, passengers can use VPNs and engage in other high data usage activities.

-Here’s how airBaltic CEO Martin Gauss describes this development:
+Here’s how airBaltic CEO Martin Gauss describes the airline introducing Starlink Wi-Fi:

 “We are excited to lead the way in Europe by offering high-speed, unlimited, and complimentary inflight connectivity onboard our flights.
 This first test brings good insights and moves us closer to enhancing our service for passengers travelling within the airBaltic network in Europe and beyond.”